ikasoba/saka/README.md

 go install github.com/ikasoba/saka@latest
 ```

+## If you have problems installing on Windows

+Problems often occur if gcc is not installed.

+In that case, installing [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) or specifying your preferred compiler in the CC, CXX environment variable may solve the problem.

+(In some cases you may need to set CGO_ENABLED)

 ## Setup
 In the initial state, no configuration file exists, so a default configuration file must be obtained.
 ```sh